jamolnng/jamolnng.github.io/_posts/2015-12-24-Hello, OpenCL.md

 }
 {% endhighlight %}

-The source for the OpenCL program is:
+The source for our OpenCL program is:

 {% highlight cpp %}
 //simple_add.cl